13 Baked Dog Treats That Are Healthier Than Most Store-Bought Bags

 How to Make Them

-Preheat your oven to 350°F. Mix the oat flour, eggs, applesauce, and peanut butter in one bowl until it forms a thick batter — it should look like dense brownie mix.
-Fold in the dried blueberries gently so they don’t all sink to the bottom.
-Spoon the batter into a silicone muffin pan (honestly, silicone releases so much better than metal here — you won’t lose half the muffin to the pan).
-Fill each cup about 3/4 full.
+Preheat the oven to 350°F. In a bowl, mix together the oat flour, eggs, applesauce and peanut butter.
+Mix until well combined.
+You should have a thick batter that resembles a brownie mix.
+Gently fold in the dried blueberries so they don’t sink to the bottom of the muffins.
+Spoon the batter into a silicone muffin pan.
+Fill the cups about 3/4 full.

-Bake for 22-25 minutes until the edges look set and pull slightly from the sides.
-Let them cool completely before adding the biscuit toppers — pressing a bone or paw biscuit into a warm muffin just breaks it.
-Once cooled, press your toppers in gently.
-The biscuits stay put without any frosting needed.
+Bake for 22-25 minutes until the edges look set and pull slightly away from the side.
+Let them cool completely before adding the biscuit toppers – pressing a bone or paw biscuit into a warm muffin just breaks it.
+Once they’re completely cooled, you can press your toppers into the tops gently.
+The biscuits will stay put without any frosting needed.

 Prep Time: 10 mins | Bake Time: 25 mins | Serving Size: 6 muffins

-Good news: these freeze perfectly.
-Wrap each muffin individually and pull one out the night before a birthday or playdate.
-They thaw overnight in the fridge and taste just as fresh.
-If your pup is also obsessed with blueberries, Blueberry Dog Treats: Easy, Healthy Recipes Your Pup Will Love has some really fun variations worth bookmarking.
+Good news: These freeze perfectly.
+Wrap each muffin individually.
+I take one out the night before a birthday or play date, and it is thawed out by morning.
+It still tastes fresh.
+If your dog is obsessed with blueberries like mine, Blueberry Dog Treats: Easy, Healthy Recipes Your Pup Will Love has some fun variations I would recommend.

 📸 Photo credit: Instagram @kezprinzi